Section Navigation

 Is it needed?

-In 2019 the priory closed and access to a toilet and meeting room were lost.
-In 2022 the Hooke Heritage Project began working to replace those lost amenities.
+In 2019 the priory closed and access to a toilet was lost.
+In 2022 the Hooke Heritage Project began working to address this.

 A request made in 1983 to Milton Keynes Development Corporation